stritar/hud/docs/shopping-list.md

 - Jumper wire set
 - USB-C cable (if needed)
 - Momentary button pack (if adding now)
+- Soldering iron + solder + wick + helping hands + flux

 **Berlin walk-in** (€5–10):
 - Acrylic offcut from Modulor (Moritzplatz, U-Bahn U1/U8)
 - Green gel filter from a photo shop
+- (alternative) Soldering supplies from Eckstein Components in Pankow if you prefer asking a human

 ## When everything arrives